pivotal-legacy/whiteboard/README.md

 - Add New Faces, Helps and Interesting
 - Summarize into posts
 - Two click email sending (the second click is for safety)
-- Two click Posts to Wordpress (untransformed markdown at the moment)
 - Allow authorized IP addresses to access boards without restriction
 - Allows users to sign in using Okta if their IP is not Whitelisted